 Most notable of his performances, however, was an impromptu moment at Toronto's Maple Leaf Gardens.
 During a break in the taping of a 1995 Stars On Ice special, a child in the audience asked Browning: "Are you married?"
 Spotting his long-time girlfriend, National Ballet of Canada principal dancer Sonia Rodriquez, Browning got down on one knee and proposed in front of 16,000 witnesses.
 Rodriquez said yes, and the couple married just two days after Browning's 30th birthday, on June 30, 1996.

 And the accolades just keep coming.
-Eleven years ago, Browning became one of the youngest recipients of the Order of Canada.
+In 1989, Browning became one of the youngest recipients of the Order of Canada.
 That same year, he was named top male athlete by the Sports Federation of Canada for the second year in a row - a distinction that recurred twice more, in 1991 and '93.
 In 1994, he was inducted into the Canadian Sports Hall of Fame and, in 1998, became the first Canadian recipient of the Jacques Favart Trophy, the highest honour awarded by the International Skating Union.